Desplandis/itowns-governance/README.md

 ## Preamble
 iTowns is an **open-source framework** designed for the **efficient visualization, navigation, and interaction** with **multi-scale 2D and 3D geospatial data** on the **web**.
-Built on the [`three.js`](three) general-purpose 3D library, it enables advanced customization.
-[TODO, reformulate so we can understand that each can build his own app]
+Built on the [`three.js`](three) general-purpose 3D library, it enables users to easily build their own customized 3D geographic applications.

 iTowns is a **geographic commons**, developed collectively by a diverse community of contributors, comprising independent developers, public organizations, research laboratories and private companies.